djkato/Chrome-performance-bug-muted-window/README.md

 how to test:
 1. Download this repo to a folder
-2. Open terminal in this folder, type `npm run serve`
+2. Open terminal in this folder, type`npm install`, wait till it's done, then `npm run serve`
 3. Go to http://localhost:3000 on your Chrome browser
 4. click start button, observe